postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 This will pass the value captured from the wildcard segment to the same variable name into the response.

 > Wildcards in response bodies aren't part of the matching algorithm.

-### 5. Response code

-If the `x-mock-response-code` header is provided, the algorithm filters out all examples that don't have a matching response code.

 ### 6. Highest threshold value